Hawthorne suburb profile

 Hawthorne demographics

-Hawthorne, located in Brisbane's inner suburbs, is a charming area known for its leafy streets and family-friendly atmosphere.
+Hawthorne, a charming riverside suburb in Brisbane, is known for its leafy streets, family-friendly atmosphere, and proximity to the city.
 With a population of 5,090, it offers a blend of suburban tranquility and urban convenience.
-The median age of 37 suggests a mature community, with many residents likely to be established professionals and families.
-The suburb's proximity to the Brisbane River and the city centre makes it an attractive location for those seeking a balanced lifestyle.
+The median age of 37 suggests a mature community, with many residents likely to be established professionals and families who appreciate the suburb's peaceful environment and easy access to Brisbane's amenities.

 Hawthorne infrastructure, key developments and investment opportunities